zoylendt/zoylendt.github.io/content/Note Taking/quartz config changes.md

   - self hosted
 ---

-This post's topic are the changes I made of my Quartz instance, in order to differentiate its appearance from the default config.
+This post's topic are the changes I made of my Quartz instance in order to differentiate its appearance from the default config.

 The main drawback of changing core components of Quartz is, that upstream changes might break your installation (if you incorporate them without looking closely).